petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 ### Seeing.

 Being a Cool Kid can be lonely.

 DevRel exists to see that isolation and – at speed – address it.
-Through DevRel, people feel their requests and concerns are heard – that they matter.
-It reduces the fear that comes with the unknown and attaches developers to a like-minded, low-threat person that will give them confidence in their idea and their abilities.
+People need to now that their requests and concerns are heard – that they matter as a person.
+"Seeing" activities reduce the fear that comes with the unknown.

-It helps them realise their potential.
 Things like:

 * Implementing the core capabilities to solve a problem,